rubyforgood/shelter-assist/README.md

 ```
 ## Setting up and testing mail delivery using Mailhog

-The  following instructions explain how to use Mailhog e-mail delivery capabilities within the application without sending an e-mail to a real address.
+The following is how to setup mailhog which intercepts e-mails in a local environment.
 The following steps only apply to Mac OS users.
 For non MacOS users, please visit `https://mailtrap.io/blog/mailhog-explained/` for further instructions on how to use Mailhog.

-1. Mac owners can set up Mailhog using Homebrew.
+1. Set up Mailhog using Homebrew.
 Run the following command in the terminal:

-  * brew install mailhog
+  * `brew install mailhog`

 2. Then start Mailhog in the terminal with:

-  * brew services start mailhog
+  * `brew services start mailhog`

 3. This will launch Mailhog and restart it at login.
 If you don't need a background service, in the console you can just run:

-  * mailhog
+  * `mailhog`

-4. The user must then configure the port address so Mailhog knows where to receive the test e-mail from.
-This can be added within the `development.rb` file.
-To get there, follow:

-  * config > environments > development.rb

-Once you reach the development.rb file, add the following line of code beneath line 40 in the code base to choose the correct port.

-  * `config.action_mailer.smtp_settings = { :address => "localhost", :port => 1025 }`

- You should now be set up to test out Mailhog.

- 5. To send an e-mail in a test environment, once Mailhog is installed and configured, visit the following link:
+4. After sending an e-mail locally in a test environment, visit the following link:

   * `http://localhost:8025/`

-Then send an email from your application and Mailhog should recieve it.

 Fin